 Sri Lanka faces serious human rights challenges.
 Over the past 40 years, two separate internal armed conflicts resulted in war crimes and human rights abuses being committed by both sides in both conflicts.
 In the vast majority of cases, no one has been held accountable for these crimes.
 Apart from these armed conflicts, torture of detainees in custody is widespread and systemic.
 Up to 100,000 enforced disappearances have been reported, both in connection with the conflicts and in their aftermath.
 While no executions have been carried out in Sri Lanka since 1976, the death penalty remains on the books.
 Draconian security legislation has facilitated arbitrary detention and torture.
 Buddhist extremists in the Sinhalese majority community have attacked Christian and Muslim minorities in recent years, causing some deaths and extensive property damage, with the security forces standing by or on occasion being complicit in some attacks (subsequently, no one has been held accountable).
-The Easter Sunday bombings in April 2019 saw the emergence in Sri Lanka for the first time of violence by Islamic fundamentalists against members of the Christian minority and foreign tourists.
+The Easter Sunday bombings in April 2019 saw the emergence in Sri Lanka for the first time of violence by members of a local Islamist group against members of the Christian minority and foreign tourists.

 In the late 1980s, the People’s Liberation Front, a Sinhalese chauvinist group (known by their initials in Sinhala as the JVP), carried out an armed insurrection against the government.
 The conflict saw targeted and indiscriminate killings of civilians, thousands of enforced disappearances of suspected JVP supporters, and arbitrary detentions and torture.
 The insurrection ended with a government victory in 1990.